 1 Contact the CED Summer Programs Office to cancel your enrollment by this date and you will receive a full refund of the $3,200 program fee and all Summer Sessions fees, minus a $100 cancellation fee.
 (For international students, the $300 I-20 Processing Fee is non-refundable.)

 2 Contact the CED Summer Programs Office to cancel your on-campus housing agreement by this date and you will receive a full refund of the housing fee, minus a $150 cancellation fee.

 3 Contact the CED Summer Programs Office to cancel your on-campus housing agreement by this date and you will receive a 40% refund of the housing fee.
 There are no housing fee refunds after this date.

-4 Contact the Summer Programs Office to withdraw from the program by this date and you will receive a refund of all Summer Sessions fees, minus a Withdrawal Processing Fee (approximately $435 for domestic students and $735 for international students).
+4 Contact the Summer Programs Office to withdraw from the program by this date and you will receive a refund of all Summer Sessions fees, minus a Withdrawal Processing Fee.

 embARC 2018 Tuition and Fees